 Financial Analysis is a broad field and one can find a plethora of job titles and career paths to choose from.
 While the role of an analyst is a demanding job, it is not quite easy to break into the financial industry services.
-Scroll on to know more about a career as Financial Analyst.
+Scroll on to know more about a Financial Analyst course.

 So What Does a Financial Analyst Do?